deppinto/RheoCell/README.md

 ## Building

 We use cmake to build the executable files.
+The first time the code is compiled, it should take a minute or two.
 The input is the following from the main folder:

 ```
 mkdir build